htppy/xxx/ICPEx-WhitePaper3.0.md

 #### **5.4.1 Transaction Fee Allocation**

-* **Part of the transaction fee is destroyed** to reduce market liquidity and increase token scarcity.
+* Part of the transaction fee is destroyed to reduce market liquidity and increase token scarcity.
-* **Part of the transaction fee is used for buyback** to support token price stability and long-term value growth.
+* Part of the transaction fee is used for buyback to support token price stability and long-term value growth.
-* **Flexible adjustment mechanism for handling fees**, dynamically optimized according to the market environment to ensure transaction experience and ecological sustainability.
+* Flexible adjustment mechanism for handling fees, dynamically optimized according to the market environment to ensure transaction experience and ecological sustainability.

 #### **5.4.2 Liquidity incentives**